HIC SCHOOL HISTORY

 Executive Director Hired

 Our search for an Executive Director was spearheaded by Delia Johnson, one of our Board Members.
 After an intensive recruitment process, Ms. Johnson identified qualified candidates one of which was Mrs. Wilma S. Kiel.
 Ms. Kiel's educational background includes a: Bachelor and Masters of Science Degree in Early Child Care Education from Cal State Northridge.
 She has extensive childcare management experience.
-The Board of Directors unanimously selected Mrs. Kiel to serve as Executive Director and has served in this capacity for the past 37 years.
+The Board of Directors unanimously selected Mrs. Kiel to serve as Executive Director and served in this capacity for 37 years until she retired in 2016.

 Incorporation of H.I.C.